ApiGen/ApiGen/README.md

 * New version of FSHL.
 * Google Analytics support.
 * List of undocumented elements.
+* Documentation for functions and constants in namespace or global space.

 ### Bugfixes ###
 * No fatal errors when a class is missing (this is a benefit of using the TokenReflection library).